-3. Option No. 2 to Choose Increased City-Paid Medical Coverage for Employee-Plus Tiers and Not Take Any Cash-Back From FBP Credits
+3. Option No. 2 to Choose Increased Medical Insurance for Employee-Plus Tiers and Not Take Any Cash-Back From FBP Credits

-During open enrollment for the FY21 fiscal year which begins on July 1, 2020, employees hired before July 1, 2020, will have the option to get more Flex Credits to cover themselves plus a spouse, domestic partner, children or family as follows:
+During open enrollment, employees hired before July 1, 2020, who choose a medical insurance option and cover one or more dependents, will have the option to get more Flex Credits to cover themselves plus a spouse, domestic partner, children or family as follows:

-Employee and Children \$16,150

-Employee and \$18,250

-Spouse/Domestic Partner \$10,250

-Employee and

-Spouse/Domestic Partner \$24,100

-and Children
+Effective July 1, 2021, or the first full pay period following City Council approval of this MOU, whichever date is la ter.
+Employee and Children \$16,150 Employee and Spouse/Domestic Partner \$18,250 Employee and Spouse/Domestic Partner and Children \$24,100